Note: Most of the ideas here are developed further in my 2018 book, Philosophy of Time and Perceptual Experience.

 Wackermann writes that Geometric–optical Illusions (GOI) is ‘a covering term for a multitude of phenomena in which subjective perception of extents, angles or forms is affected by additional (contextual) elements present in the visual field.’
 (Wackermann 2012, p.89).

 One may take this to be only discussing phenomena which may be constrained to two dimensions of vision (a ‘visual field’).
-This may be a position, for example, of those who hold that our direct and immediate visual experience is of sense-data, and then that have two dimensional properties.
+This may be a position, for example, of those who hold that our direct and immediate visual experience is of sense-data, and then that sense-data have two-dimensional properties (and not three-dimensional properties).
 Also, those who make a distinction between how something looks and how something is, and then hold that how something looks is two-dimensional.
-We see that in, for example, Noë, who talks about tilted coins looking elliptical, but being circular and tilted (see Noë; Leddington for critical discussion).
+We see that in, for example, Noë, who talks about tilted coins looking elliptical, but being circular and tilted (see Noë; also, Leddington for critical discussion).

 - We are seeing a circular coin, tilted away from us, and spinning through space – a three-dimensional entity related to us in space –